Eat at Lake McDonald Lodge

 Explore this stunning but off-the-beaten path area on the eastern side of Glacier by boat.
 Towering above Two Medicine Lake is Rising Wolf Mountain, a well-photographed, conical mountain.
 Take the oldest wooden boat in Glacier Park Boat Co.’s fleet across Two Medicine Lake and learn about the area’s Blackfeet Indian history.
 When the boat docks on the upper west shore, you can stay on the boat or disembark and hike with a naturalist or on your own to Twin Falls.
 Catch a different return boat or hike back.

 You cannot visit Glacier without driving this legendary road that connects the park’s east and west sides.
 Opened July 15, 1933, it’s nearly 50 miles long and takes at least two hours to drive one way.
+Keep in mind that Glacier has a new day-use system in place Learn about the reservation system.

 Hike on Logan Pass